 Possible side effects a)to a D&C – an anaesthetic reaction, bleeding and/or infection b)to medicines/antibiotics helping the womb contract – an allergic reaction, a rash, an upset stomach and abdominal cramps.

-Didn’t want this
+Didn’t want this baby:

 There will always be a percentage of women who have accidentally fallen pregnant and then suffer a miscarriage and are initially thankful.
 However, the ‘thankfulness’ can fall away dramatically after the physical recovery.

 Their emotions may kick in and the grieving becomes apparent when one of the questions being asked is ‘what sex would it have been?’
 The same situation can apply initially for women who have undergone a termination for a ‘fetal incompatibility with life’ but many also feel they have been forced to ‘kill their baby’ – this pain is enormous and private.
 Sensitivity and understanding are vital for these women.

 Although research is still on-going, it has been declared that the drinking of alcohol (even one glass of wine – especially on the 19th day of conception) can alter the genetic formation of the growing cells/fetus and cause Fetal Alcohol Syndrome.
 At birth it is very noticeable and when the neonatal check is carried out, the baby then has to be referred on to a paediatrician for treatment.
 Alcohol is a very potent drug that is absorbed directly through the stomach wall and into the blood stream.
 It then crosses into the baby’s blood circulation and alters normal development.
 Listening to women who candidly and almost arrogantly state, ‘I drank and smoked throughout my pregnancy and look at him/her now – nothing wrong at all’, does not mean others will be so lucky.
 Maybe their baby was fine, but there is the possibility that genetic development in their grandchildren could be hindered.